Private, In-Home Tutoring in White Oak, Pennsylvania

-SchoolTutoring Academy’s tutoring programs for White Oak students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for White Oak, Pennsylvania students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship programs are available at $156/month.

 McKeesport Area School District provides a quality education for each of its students.
 Students in elementary through high school grades are taught core academic courses which prepare them for college or career.
 These students not only learn the basics of reading, writing and math, they also learn science, technology, healthy living, library and many more disciplines and focuses.
 In addition to the Common Core and state developed standards, there are also 21st century learning standards that aim to develop creativity, innovation and collaboration, among other skills.